 The 23-kilometer-long Aletsch Glacier, also known as the Great Aletsch Glacier, is not only the largest in the Alps.
 It is also a protected site as part of the Jungfrau-Aletsch area.
 This whole region is part of the UNESCO World Heritage list.
 The lower part of this glacier is located in Canton Valais, whereas the upper part of the glacier is what one sees in Canton Bern.

 Titlis, at 3,239 meters above sea level, is the highest point of Canton Obwalden.
+It is the jewel of Central Switzerland being a publicly accessible glacier.
 This well-known mountain is convenient to reach from Engelberg village.
 Titlis is an excellent destination with a panoramic style view, easily accessed from the valley via Stand.

 From Titlis, the views of the Rhaetian, Bernese, and Valais Alps are absolutely beautiful.